Green Screen Keyer filter controls in Motion

 Additional key controls

-Strength: A slider to adjust the tolerance (core transparency) of the Keyer filter’s automatic sampling.
+Strength: A slider to adjust the tolerance (core transparency) of the Green Screen Keyer filter’s automatic sampling.
 The default value is 100%.
 Reducing this value narrows the range of color sampled, resulting in less transparency in the keyed image.
 Increasing the Strength value expands the range of color sampled, resulting in more transparency in the keyed image.
 Use the Strength slider to retrieve areas of semitransparent detail such as hair, smoke, or reflections.

 Important: Setting Strength to 0 bypasses the filter’s automatic sampling altogether, allowing you to manually sample a range of color using the Refine Key tools (described above).